Semarang: Classical Indische Town (1678–1870)

 The early VOC settlement of Semarang with its prominent pentagonal fortress.

 Semarang was handed by the Sultan of Mataram to the Dutch East Indies in 1678.
 The city was pictured as a small settlement with a pious Muslim area called Kauman, a Chinese quarter, and a Dutch fortress.
 The fortress has a pentagonal form with only one gate in the south and five monitoring towers to protect the Dutch settlement from rebellion actions, segregating the spaces between Dutch settlement and other areas.
-In fact, the city of Semarang was only referred to the Dutch quarter while the other ethnic settlement were considered as villages outside the city boundary.
-The city, known as de Europeesche Buurt, was built in classical European style with church located in the centre, wide boulevards, streets and villas.
+In fact, only the city of Semarang was referred to the Dutch quarter while the other ethnic settlements were considered as villages outside the city boundary.
+The city, known as de Europeesche Buurt, was built in classical European style with a church located in the centre, wide boulevards, streets and villas.
 According to Purwanto (2005), the urban and architectural form of this settlement is very similar to the design principles applied in many Dutch cities.

 Due to the long and costly Java War, there was not much funding from the Dutch East Indies government, and this affected Semarang's development.
 Most land in the area was used for rice cultivation and the only small improvement was the development of a surrounding fortress.
 Although less developed, Semarang is a fairly well organized city, in which urban activities were concentrated along the river and the settlement is linked to a market where different ethnic groups met to trade.
 The existence of the market, in the later years, become a primary element and a generator of urban economic growth.

+After the fall of Fort Cornelis in late August 1811, Governor-General Jan Willem Janssens withdrew eastward toward Central Java, making Semarang region a key corridor for his retreat and attempted regrouping.
+British forces under Colonel R. R. Gillespie advanced through Semarang and its hinterland toward Salatiga, engaging Dutch troops along the route.
+The campaign ended with Janssens’s surrender to Lieutenant-General Sir Samuel Auchmuty at Tuntang on 18 September 1811, which marked the transfer of Java from Dutch to British rule.

 After the departure of Herman Willem Daendels, Napoleonic governor of Java, the Dutch reorganized Java into Residencies, and Semarang became the seat of the new Semarang Residency in 1817.
 An important influence on urban growth was the Great Mail Road project in the 1847, which connected all the cities in the northern coast of Central and East Java and positioned Semarang as the trade centre of agricultural production.
 The project was soon followed by the development of the Staatsspoorwegen Railway and the connecting roads into the inner city of Semarang at the end of the 19th century.
 Colombijn (2002) marked the development as the shift of urban functions, from the former river orientation to all services facing the roads.